davi94cs/GWAS-based-selector/README.md

    ```

    Remove variants with very low or very high frequency (global, structure-based filter)
-4. Compute a pattern-based Bonferroni threshold
-   - count unique presence/absence patterns
-   - compute threshold as:

-     ```text
-     p_threshold = α / (n_unique patterns)
-     ```

-5. For each phenotype class (One-vs-Rest):
+4. For each phenotype class (One-vs-Rest):
    - build a binary phenotype vector
    - `y_bin = 1{phenotype == class}`
    - split all variants into blocks of size `block_size`
    - for each block (parallel execution):
-     - remove variants that are:
+     - case/control study --> remove variants that are:
        - monomorphic
        - too rare in cases or controls
          *(phenotype-dependent structural filter)*